The best seafood restaurants in Rome

 Tue – Sun 7.30pm – 10.30pm (lunch on weekends)

 Mare Nostrum Seafood is in Trastevere by circumstance, Sicilian by origin, and Mediterranean by choice, for it welcomes all cultures and traditions that the Mediterranean touches.
 Rome, while not being a city directly by the sea, certainly doesn’t lack seafood restaurants.
 And yet, Mare Nostrum is truly one of a kind.

 The recipes are relatively simple (“relatively” is up for interpretation depending on the dish here!), but able to stir the soul and spark emotions.
-Starting with the produce, which is always very fresh, local, and hand-chosen directly by the Mare Nostrum staff every day.
-Thanks to the chef and cooks and their flair, the creations of the dishes reach delicate balances and unique juxtapositions.
+The produce is always very fresh, local, and hand-chosen directly by the Mare Nostrum staff each day.
+Thanks to the chef, cooks and their flair, the creations of the dishes reach delicate balances and unique juxtapositions.

 The starters alone are enough to make you drool in anticipation, with various choices of raw fish, cooked fish, and mixes.
 In the main courses, the must-have is La Sicilia In Tavola: a tasty tuna fillet in sesame crust, sfoglia di caponata, and lemongrass mousse.
 They have wines from everywhere in Italy and many are biological.

 Via Labicana, 1 (Colosseum)

 Mon – Sat 12pm – 3pm, 7.30pm – 12am